Ex-Northeastern track coach charged with nude photo scheme - WHIZ News

 Steve Waithe, 28, of Chicago, is accused of creating fake social media accounts to contact track and field athletes and offering to help get rid of compromising photos of them he claimed to have found online.

-He would send pictures he had obtained of the victims and try to persaude them to send more explicit photos to him so he could “reverse image search,” authorities said in court documents.
+Starting in at least February 2020, Waithe would send pictures he had obtained of the victims and try to persuade them to send more explicit photos to him so he could “reverse image search,” authorities said in court documents.

 Waithe worked at Northeastern from October 2018 until February 2019, when, the school says, he was fired as a result of a university investigation into his “inappropriate conduct toward female student athletes.”